 Students who live on campus or within 50 miles from the Victoria campus are eligible to use the student health center, Community Health Centers of South Central Texas, located at 4206 Retama Circle in Victoria, less than 2 miles from UHV.
 Insurance is not required but may be used.
 The co-pay will be no more than $25 per visit.
 To arrange an appointment, call (361) 576-2110 or visit the health center in person.
 They are open 8 a.m. to 5 p.m., Monday through Friday.
-More information is available on the Community Health Centers of South Central Texas website.
+More information is available on the Health Services website.

 The Spot is maintained for students on the first floor of the University West building.
-A microwave oven, refrigerator, television, copy machine, magazines, and newspapers are available for use. jaX’s Game Hub is located on the first floor of University Commons and features smart televisions for gaming, table games, and more.
+A microwave oven, refrigerator, television, copy machine, magazines, and newspapers are available for use.
 The 11:59 Lounge is located in Jaguar Hall and is equipped with a pool table, gaming systems, and television.
-The Snack Shack is located within the 11:59 Lounge and sells snacks, drinks, and coffee!
+The Snack Shack is located within the 11:59 Lounge and sells snacks, drinks, coffee and more!

 Student Government Association

 Student government at UHV exists in the form of the Student Government Association (SGA).
-This governing body’s purpose is to promote communications among constituents of UHV, enhance the educational environment of UHV, and address specific needs of students in order to provide a voice to and for the student body with respect to academic, social, and cultural matters.
-The membership is composed of the Executive, Legislative and Judicial branches.
+This governing body’s purpose is to promote communications among constituents of UHV, enhance the unique educational environment of UHV, and address specific needs of students in order to provide a voice to and for the student body with respect to academic, social, and cultural matters.
+The membership is composed of an Executive, Legislative and Judicial branch.

 The Executive Branch consists of a President, Vice-President, Chief Justice, Speaker of the Senate, Director of Public Relations, Director of Finance, and Director of Student Organizations.
-The Legislative Branch, or Student Senate, consists of twenty-four (24) student senators.
-They include three Academic Senators to represent the interests of students in their academic colleges, fifteen (15) Senators to represent the interests of their specific class, three (3) Katy senators, two (2) international senators, and one Speaker of the Senate.
-The SGA office is located in University Commons, Center for Student Involvement - Suite 2203.
+The Legislative Branch, or Student Senate, consists of nineteen (19) student senators.
+They include three Academic Senators to represent the interests of students in their academic colleges, fifteen (15) Senators to represent the interests of their specific class, and one Speaker of the Senate.
 More information about the Student Government Association can be found on the SGA website.

-Texas Education Code requires the regulation of certain types of student travel sponsored, supported or sanctioned by the university.
+Texas Education Code, Section 51.949, as enacted by the 77th Legislature requires the regulation of certain types of student travel sponsored, supported or sanctioned by the university.
 UHS System Administrative Policy 03.E.08 establishes the system-wide policy for this type of travel.
 See UHV policy F-3: Student Travel for more information.

-In Victoria, there are individual and group study areas in the UHV Library, as well as Jaguar Village and Smith Hall for students who reside in campus housing.
-At the Katy instructional site, there are a number of study areas available throughout the building.
+In Victoria, there are individual and group study areas in the UHV Library and in Jaguar Village for students who reside in campus house.

-UHV provides students with testing services on the Victoria campus and at the Katy instructional site.
+UHV provides students with testing services on the Victoria and Katy campuses.
 Students can schedule correspondence exams throughout the year by contacting the Manager of Testing Services at (361) 570-4285.
 Additionally, faculty can also refer students to Testing Services for makeup exams.
 Testing Services administers standardized testing for students enrolling in college or completing certification requirements, which include the TSI, TCEQ, TExES, and Nelson-Denny Reading Test.
 Lastly, Testing Services provides accommodations for students with disabilities.
 Appointments are required for every exam.
 Register for an exam at RegisterBlast.
 More information about testing is available on the Testing Services website.